-The enforcement data, published for the first time in June 2010 and updated regularly by the Working Group on Bribery, includes the number of criminal, administrative and civil cases of foreign bribery that have resulted in a final disposition, such as a criminal conviction or acquittal, or similar findings under an administrative or civil procedure.
+29 September 2014 - This enforcement data has been collected from the Parties to the OECD Anti-Bribery Convention Decisions on Foreign Bribery Cases from 1999 to December 2013.
+The enforcement data includes the number of criminal, administrative and civil cases of foreign bribery that have resulted in a final disposition, such as a criminal conviction or acquittal, or similar findings under an administrative or civil procedure.

-Highlights from the enforcement data collected as of December 2011 include:
+Highlights from the 2013 data

-- At least 66 of the sanctioned individuals were sentenced to prison for foreign bribery.
+- At least 87 of the sanctioned individuals were sentenced to prison for foreign bribery.